-While a stomach virus that results in diarrhea or a bout of constipation can cause temporary fecal incontinence, if these conditions become chronic, come see Dr. Khan.
+While a stomach virus that results in diarrhea or a bout of constipation can cause temporary fecal incontinence, if these conditions become chronic, come see Dr. Veronikis.

-If you have recurrent fecal incontinence, Dr. Khan may recommend medications as an option.
+If you have recurrent fecal incontinence, Dr. Veronikis may recommend medications as an option.
 These include:

 Dietary changes can sometimes help if you have fecal incontinence due to constipation.
 Adding more fibrous foods and ample hydration keeps things moving so you have more regular movements and fewer accidents.

-If your incontinence is due to muscle damage, Dr. Khan may recommend physical therapy that helps restore strength to your anal sphincter.
+If your incontinence is due to muscle damage, Dr. Veronikis may recommend physical therapy that helps restore strength to your anal sphincter.